 A Disciplinary Officer has the option to convene a hearing, or pass the matter to the Committee of Discipline.

 If a student is found guilty of misconduct after the hearing, the Disciplinary Officer can issue a range of penalties including warnings and fines of up to £250.
 The Committee of Discipline can issue written warnings, fines of up to £500, suspensions and expulsions.

 Residents who wish to report an incident or make a complaint are encouraged to leave a message on our answerphone service at Queen’s University Hotline 028 9097 5219.
 This is checked on a daily basis.
 Please leave your name, contact details and a brief summary of the incident.
 A member of staff will deal with your complaint as soon as possible.

-The Community Affairs Office can also be contacted by email – email@example.com or phone 028 9097 3758 (during office hours).
+The Community Engagement Office can also be contacted by email – email@example.com or phone 028 9097 3758 (during office hours).

 How the University deals with incidents and complaints: